SlavicG/splitty-oopp/docs/agendas/agenda_week-03.md

 9. We discussed how we will be able to meet the knockout criteria related to sufficient lines in the coming weeks, once the backend is finished.
 10. On Friday, by which we are supposed to finish the backend, we will determine what the group that was mainly responsible for it will implement next.

-# Closing
-1. Summary of what has been discussed and what we will be doing this week.
-(2 min)
-2. Confirm the date of the next meeting (1 min)